vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/breadcrumb.md

 title: Path Navigation
 icon: navigation
 category:
-  - layout
+  - Layout
 tag:
-  - breadcrumb
+  - Breadcrumb
-  - layout
+  - Layout
 ---

 The theme adds a new Breadcrumb support, you can config it using `breadcrumb` in Frontmatter and themeConfig <Badge text="Support page config" /> [^supportpageconfig], the default value is `true`.